Posted by: Frank Eakin |

 Most people already know that lowering your energy usage is one of the most powerful ways to reduce your carbon footprint and save money, but many people don’t know exactly which items to focus on in order to get immediate, high-impact results.
 We hope you’ve found our information helpful in doing just that.

-Whether you use advance options like purchasing a smart home system to manage your usage, or low-tech solutions like keeping curtains closed during hot weather, you can take action right now to cut your usage and help safeguard the planet.
+Whether you use advanced options like purchasing a smart home system to manage your usage, or low-tech solutions like keeping curtains closed during hot weather, you can take action right now to cut your usage and help safeguard the planet.